ml-tooling/ml-workspace/README.md

 ### Tensorboard

-[Tensorboard](https://www.tensorflow.org/tensorboard) provides a suite of visualization tools to make it easier to understand, debug, and optimize you experiment runs.
+[Tensorboard](https://www.tensorflow.org/tensorboard) provides a suite of visualization tools to make it easier to understand, debug, and optimize your experiment runs.
 It includes logging features for scalar, histogram, model structure, embeddings, and text & image visualization.
 The workspace comes preinstalled with [jupyter_tensorboard extension](https://github.com/lspvic/jupyter_tensorboard) that integrates Tensorboard into the Jupyter interface with functionalities to start, manage, and stop instances.
 You can open a new instance for a valid logs directory as shown below:

 <img src="./docs/images/feature-tensorboard-open.png" />